garrandall/popular-music-data/tracks/this-must-be-the-place--naive-melody--talking-heads.md

 And you love me 'til my heart stops
 Love me 'til I'm dead
 Eyes that light up, eyes look through you
-Cover up the blank spots, hit me on the head, ah-ooh
+Cover up the blank spots, hit me on the head, ah-oh